Assemblywoman Annette Quijano

 Assemblywoman Annette Quijano has represented the 20th Legislative District since 2008 and has earned the reputation of a champion legislator, tackling the various issues people face in daily life.
 She understands the challenges middle-class families must overcome and works tirelessly to improve the lives of seniors, veterans, women, children and workers.

-Quijano is a New Jersey native born to Puerto Rican parents.
-After a Bachelor of Science in Management from Rutgers University, she earned her Juris Doctor degree from Rutgers School of Law in Newark.
+After completing a Bachelor of Science in Management from Rutgers University, she earned her Juris Doctor degree from Rutgers School of Law in Newark.
 She was later admitted to the bars in New Jersey and Pennsylvania.
-During her time as Chairwoman of the Assembly Homeland Security and State Preparedness Committee, she was the only elected official in the country to attend Harvard University’s Leadership in Crises: Preparation and Performance, which used real-life examples to successfully manage, survive, and recover from the unexpected.

 Later in her career, Quijano served as Assistant Governor’s Counsel for Governors Codey, McGreevey, and Corzine.
 She was selected to the Assembly in 2008, and served as Chairwoman of the Assembly Homeland Security and State Preparedness Committee from 2011-2018.

 From 2019-2020, Quijano served as Chairwoman of the Assembly Judiciary Committee, where she oversaw the passage of landmark legislation such as her laws to allow all eligible New Jersey residents to get a driver’s license, and the removal of statute of limitations on sexual assault, in addition to advancing numerous bills to improve gun safety and advance LGBTQIA+ rights.